Brain-Mapper/BrainMapperV2/installation/README.md

 # How to install BrainMapper
 If you are not familiar with informatics, we recommend running BrainMapper on Windows or Linux.
 Since the installation procedure is not automated for MacOS, you may need to adapt the instructions to your own environment.
+If the installation doesn't work, we recommend to use the virtual environment method described bellow.

 ## Linux
 ### Install the dependencies